 This research focuses on a study and publication of a collection of Alexandrian and Roman coins from the period of Septimius Severus's rule, which are currently preserved in the Graeco-Roman Museum in Alexandria.
 Septimius Severus, a Roman emperor of Phoenician descent, governed the Roman Empire during a time marked by significant historical occurrences, with the coins considered as a reflection of these events.
 As the inaugural emperor of the Severan dynasty, he reigned from 193 AD to 211 AD.
 Analysis of this coin collection reveals a variety of coin types utilized during that era.
-The investigation raises inquiries concerning the specific types portrayed on these coins, the investigation raises several inquiries concerning the coin types portrayed in this collection, including the rationale behind Emperor Septimius Severus' selection of specific types for the Roman coins and others for the Alexandrian coinage.
+The investigation raises inquiries concerning the specific types portrayed on these coins, the investigation raises several inquiries concerning the coin types for the Roman coins and others for the Alexandrian coinage.
 It also scrutinizes the significance of these types, assessing whether these types represent particular historical events or symbolize crucial elements from the era when these coins were minted, as well as the evident Alexandrian influences in this set of coins belonging to Emperor Septimius Severus.
 The study furnishes interpretations for these inquiries and encompasses an elaborate examination consisting of an overview of this collection, a thorough scrutiny of the denominations, inscriptions, and types present on these coins, along with an analytical catalogue containing measurements, types, and documentation of this collection.